mohsinansare/Tech_quiz-chlge19/README.md

 This project uses Cypress for both component and end-to-end testing.
 To run the tests, follow these steps:

-1. Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project directory in a third terminal:
 2. Run the Cypress tests:
    ```bash
    npm run test
    ```
-3. To open the Cypress Test Runner for interactive testing:
+3. To open the Cypress Test Runner for interactive testing in fourth terminal:
    ```bash
    npm run cypress:open
    ```